libp2p/docs/content/concepts/transport.md

 2. Ossification: Because TCP is unencrypted, middleboxes can inspect and modify TCP header fields and may break unexpectedly when they encounter anything they don’t like.

-   {{% notice "info" %}}
-   Middleboxes are intermediary networking devices that can perform special functions to inspect, transform, and even manipulate network traffic.
-Examples of middleboxes are firewalls, NATs, proxies, and load balancers.
-   {{% /notice %}}

 3. Handshake inefficiency: the 3-way handshake is inefficient, as it spends 1-RTT on verifying the client’s address.

-   {{% notice "info" %}}
-   TCP requires a 3-way handshake to establish a reliable, bidirectional connection as it intends to.
-   {{% /notice %}}

 We need a transport protocol that: